NewsAppsUMD/second-news-app-umd/docs/index.rst

     db = SqliteDatabase('foreclosures.db')

-    class Notice(Model):
+    class ZipMonth(Model):
         id = IntegerField(unique=True)
         zip = CharField()
         month = DateField()
         notices = IntegerField()

         class Meta:
-            table_name = "notices"
+            table_name = "zip_months"
             database = db

     @app.route("/")
     def index():
-        print("Total number of notices is", Notice.select().count())
-        template = 'index.html'
+        print("Total number of rows in the zip_months table is", ZipMonth.select().count()) template = 'index.html'
         return render_template(template)

     if __name__ == '__main__':
         app.run(debug=True, use_reloader=True)

-Refresh the page and you’ll see… nothing changed?
-But pop on over to your command line, and you’ll see a secret little line hiding in the debug output.
+Refresh the page and you'll see… nothing changed?
+But pop on over to your command line, and you'll see a secret little line hiding in the debug output.

-When you use print in the Flask app, it doesn’t print to the web page.
-That’s the render_template part.
+When you use print in the Flask app, it doesn't print to the web page.
+That's the render_template part.
 Instead, print prints to the command line.
-It’s totally useless for showing things to the user, but a nice cheat to check things and help us debug.
+It's totally useless for showing things to the user, but a nice cheat to check things and help us debug.

-Where’d that 11488 come from?
-Notice.select().count()!
-We used our model - Notice - to visit the database, build a new query, and count the number of rows in the table.
+Where'd that 11488 come from?
+ZipMonth.select().count()!
+We used our model - ZipMonth - to visit the database, build a new query, and count the number of rows in the table.

-Because we’re using an Peewee, we write Python, not SQL.
+Because we're using an Peewee, we write Python, not SQL.
 Peewee takes care of the translation to SQL and just gives us the result.

 For example, we can do a WHERE query - filtering our data - by using get or where.
 Retrieving a single records might look like this:

 .. code-block:: python

-    >>> zip = Notice.get(zip == '20906')
+    >>> zip = ZipMonth.get(zip == '20906')
     >>> zip.id
     3949

-To play around a little, let’s try to find a specific zip code and month and print out its number of notices.
+To play around a little, let's try to find a specific zip code and month and print out its number of notices.
 We can use `where` to do that as well:

 .. code-block:: python
     :emphasize-lines: 21-22